Semen nutrition, one of the carefully debated topics of sex, for men or women, straight or gay.

 Record the diet to know what help change the taste of the semen, communicate with your partner to see if it tastes much better or even worse.

 Some tips for sweetening the semen flavor include having food with higher sugar such as fresh fruits – pineapple, oranges, grapes or even fruit juices.
 You can also have cinnamon or green leaf tea.

-There are also health supplements or semen flavor pills specially made to improve the semen flavor when eaten.
+You can also take best male enhancement supplements or semen flavor pills specially made to improve the semen flavor when eaten.

 Is Semen Good For You